November 19, 2020

 OpenLearn offers some options for creating courses, however, the platform is quite basic and restrictive.
-The managing part of courses are quite limited, so if you are looking for a more in-depth software OpenLearn might not be the best choice.
+The managing part of courses are quite limited, so if you are looking for a more in-depth course management software OpenLearn might not be the best choice.

 Like OpenLearn, FutureLearn is part of The Open University and is another alternative on this list that offers programs from leading educational institutions.
 Courses can be customized at your own pace and are available from PCs and smartphones.
 One of the biggest benefits of FutureLearn is that it allows users to interact with each other and encourages them to engage in discussions throughout the course.